holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/02_scratch_functions/lesson_plan.md

     - Length of time to cook turkey function
         - Input: pounds, stuffed or not
             - 15m per pound stuffed
-            - 13m per pound stuffed
+            - 13m per pound not stuffed
-        - Output: cook time
+        - Output: say cook time
     - Hexagon together as a class
 - Explain/talk through worksheet
     - Work in pairs